‘If you told me when I was 25 that I’d end up writing about must-see European bridges, I’d have laughed in your face. And yet, here we are…

 Dom Luís 1 Bridge, Porto

-The bridge has a double deck, with cars and buses running along the lower tier.
-Pedestrians and trains have sole use of the top level, which offers amazing views up and down the river.
+The bridge has a double-deck, with cars and buses running along the lower tier.
+Pedestrians and trains have sole use of the top-level, which offers amazing views up and down the river.
 The bridge connects Porto with the city of Vila Nova de Gaia and has done since 1886.

 The Bosphorus Bridge, Istanbul

 There are three bridges spanning the Bosphorus River in the city of Istanbul, which officially connects the continents of Asia and Europe.